deadlydog/Template.NewGitRepo/ReadMe.md

 A short description of what this project does.

+If you enjoy this project, consider giving it a GitHub star ⭐ to show your support.

 ## ❓ Why this exists

 A short description of why this project exists.